 Book tickets far in advance especially if you want to visit on a weekend.
 The best times book up quickly so don’t leave it until the last minute.

 You probably don’t need priority parking.
-Priority Parking costs £10 and must be booked at the same time as your tickets.
+Priority Parking is an additional charge and must be booked at the same time as your tickets.
 We just opted for the regular parking and it was only a couple minutes to walk to the entrance.